Martin-Biomed/wifi-data-acquisition-server-companion-app/InitSetup_README.md

 To create a new set of tests for a Class:
 1. Navigate to the Java Class file containing the class to be tested
-2. Highlight the Class Name (Ex: outgoingApiCalls)
+2. Highlight the Class Name (Ex: outgoingApiCaller)
-3. Right-click on the highlighted name, and select "Go To" -> "Test" -> "Create New Test"
+3. Right-click on the highlighted name, and select "Go To" -> "Test" -> "Create New Test" [Ensure its got the correct format for JUnit 4]
 4. This will prompt the user to select the name of the test file and testing library to use
 5. Test files created this way will be stored in (wifi_locator_app/src/test/java)

+### Disabling Automatic Compilation of Unit Tests

+Test files can often create problems when using the "Run" command in IntelliJ, such as IntelliJ preventing you from running a Java module because there are dependencies which are not detected in Unit Test Files (because they are only scoped to be provided during testing in the POM).

+Remove these files from compilation by:
+1. Navigating to "File" -> "Settings"
+2. Navigate to "Build, Execution and Environment" -> Compiler -> Add the "src/test/java" folder